magdyhafez/Assignment-1/README.md

 The Product class is so simple that it is not obvious what benefit we gain

 Data hiding : Encapsualtion asure data hiding .
 As the private in a class is the part of code which is hidden and only the ceator of the class access it.

+3)To a programmer, an object is a region of storage with associated semantics.
+To a designer, an object is any identifiable component in the problem domain.
+In the following diagram recRoomTV is an object of class TV.
+After a declaration such as int i;, i is said to be an object of type int.
+In OO/C++, an object is usually an instance of a class.

+4)